Violation of UT’s Student Code of Conduct

 If your name is listed in an incident report that alleges that a violation of the student code of conduct occurred, then the Coordinator of Student Conduct at the University of Tampa will send you an email that acts as a “Notification Letter” or “Notice of Required Incident Review Meeting with Student Conduct.”

-During the initial review meeting, you will be used to discuss the aforementioned incident report and assigned violations.
+During the initial review meeting, you will be asked to discuss the incident report and assigned violations.
 The meeting is mandatory regardless of your perceived involvement.
-Please note accommodations for iterative meeting times are only made with considering to your current academic schedule.
+The Univerity of Tampa will only reschedule the meeting times to accommodate your current academic schedule.

 During the incident review meeting, you will be able to review the incident report and the assigned violation(s) with your incident reviewer.
 At this meeting, you will be able to discuss any questions you may have about the Student Conduct process with your incident reviewer.
 You are encouraged to review the relevant policies of the Student Code of Conduct prior to your schedule incident review.